Elbow

 What is distal biceps tendon rupture?

-Mechanism of injury: The classic mechanism is a sudden eccentric load applied to a partially flexed, supinated elbow — most commonly while lifting heavy objects, catching a falling load, or during weightlifting (deadlifts, curls).
+Mechanism of injury: The classic mechanism is a sudden eccentric load applied to a partially flexed, supinated elbow.
+This occurs most commonly while lifting heavy objects, catching a falling load, or during weightlifting (deadlifts, curls).
 The tendon fails at its insertion on the radial tuberosity, where vascularity is poorest.

 Epidemiology: Distal biceps ruptures occur almost exclusively in men aged 40–60 years.
 Risk factors include smoking, anabolic steroid use (associated with tendon degeneration), and prior local corticosteroid injection.
 Complete ruptures are far more common than partial tears.